1926 - 2015

 At the end of the performance, the head of the organization, Princess Alexandra, who is assisted by the chaplain of the queen, broke usual protocol when instead of leaving immediately following the concert at St.-Martin-in-the-Fields, she insisted on shaking hands with Gisela and each member of the choir.
 Gisela recently recalled what happened next:

 Immediately afterwards, I conferred with the director of the Adventist publishing house, who was a member of the group, about what we could do to show our appreciation for her generous and affirming act following the concert.
 We decided to give her a unique copy of the Desire of Ages.
 So, the next morning when the press opened, a copy of the book was specially bound in leather and taken to her residence.

 In the next mail we received a kind thanks, signed personally by the Princess.
 She had decided that in the next year the concert would not be shared with other groups but would only feature Adventus Domini.
-That practice still continues in the present, the group now being conducted by Sandra Rigby.
+That practice would continue for svereal more years, the group later being conducted by [Newbold College Faculty member] Sandra Rigby.

 Winandy then became Dean of the theology faculty at the Adventist University of Central Africa, where Gisela also organized a music department.
 She formed two choirs, lectured on the history of sacred music in the theology program, and taught 53 private lessons.
 They had to leave the country in 1992 because of the civil war in Rwanda and returned to Switzerland, where he was pastor of a church in Zurich until they retired.